 Flowers Bloom: Spring through Summer

-Plant height: 1 to 3 feet tall, depending upon variety.
+Plant height: One to three feet tall, depending upon variety.

 Stock plants are grown from seeds.
 Stock seeds can be directly seeded into your flower garden, or seeded indoors for transplanting later.